knewter/sphero/README.md

 socat -d -d -u pty,raw,echo=0,nonblock=1 OPEN:/tmp/foo.data,create,append
 ```

-Now any bytes written into that socket will end up in the new file
+Now any bytes written into that socket will end up in the new file.